Wisconsin emergency landing: American Airlines flight grounded due to 'smoke in cabin'

 American Airlines said it was caused by a 'mechanical issue'

-American Airlines told a passenger that "safety will always be our top concern" after a plane with "smoke in cabin" was forced to make an emergency landing in Madison, Wisconsin on Sunday afternoon.
+American Airlines told a passenger that "safety will always be our top concern" after a plane with "smoke in [its] cabin" was forced to make an emergency landing in Madison, Wisconsin, on Sunday afternoon.

 American Airlines said that the cross-country flight from New York City to Los Angeles was grounded by a "mechanical issue" at 2:19 p.m.
 CT.